The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 LinkedIn video ads are sponsored advertisements for marketing campaigns that appear in the LinkedIn feed.
 Due to their commercial nature, they're primarily used by brands to drive brand awareness and promote products and services.

 The parameters of LinkedIn video ad specs are where B2B marketing thrives on the platform.
-The longer running time allows for in-depth sponsored content like customer stories and testimonials, and promotional videos for feature products or launches.
-LinkedIn recommends 15-30 seconds video ads so your sponsored content gets placements across all LinkedIn feeds.
+The longer running time allows for in-depth sponsored content, such as customer stories and testimonials, as well as promotional videos for feature products or launches.
+LinkedIn recommends 15-30 second video ads so sponsored content gets placements across all LinkedIn feeds.

 A screenshot of a LinkedIn video ad post by Prezzee.